Exit Project

 EXIT project is an instrumental, nu jazz, world, IDM, electronic music, art rock, experimental music, and jazz fusion band from Russia.
 The band created its own unique style which was labeled as art-fusion.
-Of all the variety of music ever released under EXIT project logo one thing is always common: a subtle mixture of live instruments and electronics.
-The band is being represented by IKON internationally.

 The Concept

 Music aiming people, not the showbiz In terms of management and music distribution EXIT project was aims to promote innovative ways for music distribution and promotion in media, culture and economics.
 The motto of the project is – "The way out exists" – implies on the one hand, the way out for creative musician, bounded by the limits imposed on music content by commercially driven show business; on the other – the search for alternative way for music distribution.
 According to Valery Mifodovsky, manager of EXIT project, the goal of management of the project is "popularization and implementation of the concept of innovative music distribution in commercial and non-commercial purposes".

 The style

 Art-Fusion.
 The musicians of EXIT project say that they "use all means of expression in music at hand to bring the music in".
 Virtually every other album is somehow different.
 Music of EXIT project comprises the elements of Instrumental Music, Nu-Jazz, Chill-out, Downtempo, IDM, Electronic Music, art rock, Experimental Music, and Jazz fusion Musical critic and publisher Vladimir Impaler (InRock Magazine) named this unique blend and stylistic approach as Art-fusion.